sytabaresa/kingly/README.md

 in a way that :

 - is economical (complexity of the transducer proportional to complexity of the computation)
-- is reasonably easy to reason about and communicate up to an intermediate scale (the transducer can be visually represented, supporting both internal and external communication, and design specification and documentation)
+- is reasonably easy to reason about and communicate (the transducer can be visually represented, supporting both internal and external communication, and design specification and documentation)
 - supports step-wise refinement and iterative development (control states can be refined into a hierarchy of nested states)

+I guess we live in interesting times.

 [^1]: In fact, [computability theory]((https://en.wikipedia.org/wiki/Computability_theory)) links
  the feasability of a computation to the existence of a machine whose run produces the